plantdna/amgt-ts/README.md

-# METS
+# AMGT-TS
-METS(Microsatellite Extractor for Targeted Sequencing) is an accurate tool for large-scale microsatellite extracting for targeted sequencing data.
+AMGT-TS(Accurate Microsatellite Genotyping Tool based on Targeted Sequencing) is an accurate tool for large-scale microsatellite genotyping tool for targeted sequencing data.

 Copyright Holder: Wang Fengge, Huo Yongxue
 email: admin@plantdna.cn

 # Program Requirement
-Running METS requires a GNU-like environment.
+Running AMGT-TS requires a GNU-like environment.
 It should be possible to
-      run METS on a Linux or Mac OS, Ubuntu Server 18.04 is recommended.
+      run AMGT-TS on a Linux or Mac OS, Ubuntu Server 18.04 is recommended.

-METS requires the following external tools:
+AMGT-TS requires the following external tools:

 1. bamtools　(2.5.0)
 2. blast tool suite (2.6.0+)